jyanagi/illumio_terraform_demo/README.md

 ## Requirements:
 - A Linux shell (if using Windows, you can load WSLv2)
 - Terraform
-- AWS CLI with credentials to AWS environment (ref.
-README.md in `aws` directory)

 # Terraform Demo Deployment Steps